knuesel/callisto/input.typ

 }

 // Process a "rich" item, which can have various formats.
-// Can return none if item is available only in unsupported formats.
+// Can return none if item is available only in unsupported formats (and
+// ignore-wrong-format is true) or if the item is empty (data dict empty in
+// notebook JSON).
 #let process-rich(
   item,
   format: auto,